yhuang85/mandy/build-source/source/physics/the-quantum-theory-of-fields.rst

 		\exp(-\ifrak \tau H) \int d\alpha ~g(\alpha) \Psi_{\alpha}^{\pm} = \int d\alpha ~\exp(-\ifrak \tau E_{\alpha}) g(\alpha) \Psi_{\alpha}^{\pm}
 	\end{equation*}

-as :math:`\tau \to \mp\infty`, respectively, approach the corresponding superpositions of non-interacting particle states.
+as :math:`\tau \to \pm\infty`, respectively, approach the corresponding superpositions of non-interacting particle states.

 To be more precise, let's split the Hamiltonian into the free part and the interaction part as follows